 Q. What’s the difference between diastolic and blood pressure?

-Having a high systolic vital sign for an extended period of your time can increase your risk of strokes, a heart condition, and chronic renal disorder.
+Having a high systolic vital sign for an extended period can increase your risk of strokes, a heart condition, and chronic renal disorder.

-The systolic vital sign is defined because the maximum pressure experienced within the aorta when the guts contracts and ejects blood into the aorta from the ventricle (approximately 120 mmHg).
+The systolic vital sign is defined as the maximum pressure experienced within the aorta when the gut contracts and ejects blood into the aorta from the ventricle (approximately 120 mmHg).